20 Bedtime Prayers for Kids

 11. Praying Helps a Child Physically

-Also Read: How to Teach your Kid to Behave Well
+Also Read: How to Teach Your Kid to Behave Well

-Simple Night-Time Prayers for Kids
+Simple Bedtime Prayers for Children

 Here are some simple bedtime prayers for toddlers and young children: